 As we have seen, constructing an SDS management system is a long-term task requiring a high investment of time.
 If you are the only person responsible for health and safety in your organization, it’s easy to become overwhelmed with the workload.

 Using an online system like EcoOnlines SDS management software lets you gather all information in one centralized location.
-Easily identify products, hazards and level of risk in your company using internal numbers and synonyms.
+Easily identify products, hazards and levels of risk in your company using internal numbers and synonyms.
 Our team of experts also ensures that your SDS are compliant with local legislation.